Hong Kong Toilets

 Unlike the similarly-sized rooms at the Whitehouse budget hotel in New York, you get your own plumbing at the Chungking Mansion guesthouses.
 And compared to the on-board lavatory sized toilet and shower I had in another guesthouse on a later trip, this toilet is very spacious.

-At left are some of the lovely public toilets in the Chungking Mansions.
+The second picture shows some of the lovely public toilets in the Chungking Mansions.
 This looks nasty, but it is not what struck me as the worst toilet in the world.

 The Chungking Mansions are a fine place to eat and sleep, but the public toilets are dire.